 Almost every department on campus offers employment for students.
 You can earn money without leaving campus, learn valuable skills and explore career paths.

 Looking for ways to cover tuition and living expenses?
 Our academic and administrative offices offer a variety of jobs for students through the federal work study program and campus-funded positions.
 Most students work about 10 hours per week, with a maximum of 20.
-You can assist in a language lab, create videos for the marketing team, lead campus tours, help the groundskeeping crew, tutor or hold dozens of other positions.
+You can lead campus tours, support performing arts, assist coaching staff, take photos or hold dozens of other positions.

 Steps for Student Employment

 - Complete a Jewell Student Worker Application.
 This form is required of all first-year students seeking employment.
 Upperclassman who have previously completed this form and submitted it to Human Resources will not be required to complete it on an annual basis.